-East Anglia is fortunate in having a wealth of timber-framed buildings, many of which, like the Guildhall, were built with an exuberance of carving to display the carpenter’s skills as well as the owner’s wealth.
+East Anglia is fortunate in having a wealth of timber-framed buildings, many of which, like the Guildhall, were built with exuberant carving to display the carpenter’s skills as well as the owner’s wealth.

-The lime is ingrained into the beams, preventing the penetration of moisture while allowing the wood to breathe – and bugs definitely don’t like it!
+The lime becomes ingrained into the beams, preventing the penetration of moisture whilst allowing the wood to breathe – and bugs definitely don’t like it!

 Two or three coats are applied, after which any excess is brushed off.

 During Victorian times, it became more fashionable to use oil-based paints, or to darken the timbers with black emulsion.

 But, in keeping with the history of the Guildhall we continue to use the limewashing method.

 We limewash the Guildhall every five years or so, and over time the weather removes the lime, showing the weathered oak as a beautiful silver-grey colour.